HaywireRobotics/PizzaBot/README.md

 ## Getting Set Up
 Adapting the code to work with your robot is relatively simple.
-### 1. Set width and height
+### 1. Set width and length
-The variables for the drivetrain's width and height need to be set to your robots dimensions, and can be found in `Constants.java`.
+The variables for the drivetrain's width and length need to be set to your robots dimensions, and can be found in `Constants.java`.
 Measure from the center of each swerve module.
 ```java
 public static final double DRIVETRAIN_TRACKWIDTH_METERS = 0.475;
 public static final double DRIVETRAIN_TRACKLENGTH_METERS = 0.475;